dawarich-app/site/docs/features/photos.md

 In the Settings page, you can find the Photoprism and Immich integration settings.
 Provide URLs to your Photoprism and Immich instances, API keys for each service and click "Save".

-For Immich, you need a key with an `asset.read` scope.
+For Immich, you need a key with `asset.read` and `asset.view` scopes enabled.

 ![Photos settings](images/photos-integration.png)